Neo319/project-shopping-cart/README.md

 ## Description

 This is a personal portfolio project built as a monorepo.
-It is a solution to the ["Where's Waldo?" project](https://www.theodinproject.com/lessons/node-path-react-new-shopping-cart) from [The Odin Project](https://www.theodinproject.com) curriculum.
+It is a solution to the ["Shopping Cart" project](https://www.theodinproject.com/lessons/node-path-react-new-shopping-cart) from [The Odin Project](https://www.theodinproject.com) curriculum.
 This project aims to create a user-friendly eCommerce storefront, with a stateful shopping cart that tracks a user's items.

 It is primarily intended to practice using React, and specifically its useState and useEffect Hooks, to manage stateful interactions in a front-end application.
 This project also makes use of API calls to [fakestoreAPI](https://fakestoreapi.com) for its store inventory.